Review of the book Love and Logic Magic for Early Childhood by Jim Fay. Learn what the book is about and if it is worth reading.

 I recently read Love and Logic Magic for Early Childhood.

-I think one of the biggest problems with the book “Parenting with Love and Logic” is that there isn’t much there for the young children.
+I think one of the biggest problems with the book “Parenting with Love and Logic” is that there isn’t much there for young children.
 Most of the examples absolutely don’t apply to a toddler.
-Thus, a need for this book was very apparent.
+Thus, the need for this book was very apparent.

 This book is written by the son of one of the original authors and creators of Love and Logic.
 An interesting thing about that is that this book was written by someone who would have been raised under the theories of Love and Logic.

 Do You Need This AND The Original Love and Logic?

 I honestly cannot decide if you can get by on this book without reading the original.
 It has great tips, but I am unable to remove myself from what I know from reading Parenting with Love and Logic.